AxelGard/cira/README.md

 ```

 ### Usage
-Since the Alpaca trade API need a key, you need to generate your own and keep it in a **JSON file** which cira needs the **path** to.
+Since the Alpaca trade API need a API key, you need to generate your own key.
+I recommend keep it in a **JSON file** which cira needs the **path** to.
-You can also set the variables directly or use an environment variable.
-However, it is recommended that you store it in a file.<br>
+You can also set the variables directly or use an environment variable, see the [wiki](https://github.com/AxelGard/cira/wiki/Storing-the-Alpaca-API-key) for diffrent the ways.
+However, it is recommended that you store it in a file just make sure not to upload that file on any public repositories. <br>
 **key.json**
 ```json
 {